SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

     };
     ```

-2. Enhance the service model of service *AuthorReadingManager* by an association to the remote project:
+2. Enhance the service model of service *AuthorReadingManager* by an association to the remote project in ByD:
     ```javascript
     // Author readings (combined with remote project using mixin)
     @odata.draft.enabled
     entity AuthorReadings as select from armodels.AuthorReadings
         mixin {
+            // ByD projects: Mix-in of ByD project data
-            toProject: Association to RemoteProject.ProjectCollection on toProject.ProjectID = $projection.projectID
+            toByDProject: Association to RemoteByDProject.ProjectCollection on toByDProject.ProjectID = $projection.projectID
         }
     ```